Right-to-try law: Further developments

-The federal Right to Try law does require that sponsors report an annual summary to the FDA of uses, including reporting serious adverse events, number of doses used, number of patients dosed, and the intended use of the product.
-A proposed guidance document for the reporting requirements was released in summer of 2020; the final guidance has not been released.
+The federal Right to Try law requires that sponsors report an annual summary to the FDA of uses, including serious adverse events, number of doses used, number of patients dosed, and the intended use of the product.
+A proposed guidance document for the reporting requirements was released in 2020; the final guidance has not been released.
 Until that guidance is released, the usage of right to try will be uncertain.
 According to available records, very few patients accessed unapproved medical products through Right to Try until recently.
-In February 2021, NeuroRX's CEO Jonathan Javitt gave an interview indicating their drug, aviptadil, had been used in over 500 patients with COVID-19, after the phase IIb/III trial failed to show significant benefit.
-FDA rejected the application for Emergency Use Authorization, prompting Javitts and NeuroRX to allow use of aviptadil as a possible "hail mary" drug for severely ill COVID-19 patients.
+In February 2021, NeuroRX CEO Jonathan Javitt gave an interview indicating that its drug, aviptadil, had been used in over 500 patients with COVID-19, after the phase IIb/III trial failed to show significant benefit.
+FDA rejected the application for Emergency Use Authorization, prompting Javitt and NeuroRX to allow use of aviptadil as a possible "hail mary" drug for severely ill COVID-19 patients.